NDS for Azure - Installation & Management

 5b.
 Run the Script

 You are given the option to regenerate the SAS tokens.
-If desired, follow Step 1e from New Deployment.
+If desired, follow Step 1e from the New Deployment section.

 The script displays the connection information.